History of Bristol's buses

 A brief history of Bristol Tramways and Carriage Co, Bristol Omnibus Co and Bristol Commercial Vehicles

 For the body responsible for one of the most progressive and dynamic cities of the day, Bristol Corporation had initially been curiously cautious about the idea of introducing trams to the city, but eventually drew up plans for two lines in 1871.
-In the event, only one went ahead for financial reasons, and this ran between Perry Road (near the current Bristol Royal Infirmary) and Blackboy Hill (Apsley Road) at Redland.
+In the event, for financial reasons, only one went ahead.
+It ran between Perry Road (near the current Bristol Royal Infirmary) and Blackboy Hill (Apsley Road) in Redland.
 The tracklaying was not completed until 1874.
 The Corporation did not actually have the legal powers to operate trams, so having laid the tracks, it looked for someone to run the service, and the Bristol Tramways Company was set up in 1874 by local investors in response to this.
 Initially it leased the tramway from the Corporation, but bought it later when it proved a success.

 The horse tram depot at the junction of Perry Road and Colston Street is still visible, although it is now a micro-brewery and bar.

 The line opened on 9th August 1875.
 The trams were horse-drawn and each could carry a maximum of 36 passengers.
 They operated every 8 minutes between 8am and 11pm except on Sundays, when they only ran from 1pm to 11pm.
 There was a flat-fare of 2d.
 (For younger readers, there's an explanation of the British pre-decimal currency here).